daisy20170101/MexicoSSEcycle/README.md

 # MexicoSSEcycle
-Discription: data products of Mexico long-term slow slip cycles simulation
+Description: data products of Mexico long-term slow slip cycles simulation

 ## Scripts
 Scripts to create parameter files used in the simulation.